hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 account in addition to my primary personal account that would be specifically for "Aurae".

-This documentation does not apply to my personal account where I would be free to talk about Aurae as I wish.
+This documentation does not apply to my personal account, where I would be free to talk about Aurae as I wish.

 ## Open Source Projects and Community Events